 8. Internal Link Usage for On-page SEO

 Back to the content level of a website.
-As soon as enough articles have been published, it is time to optimize the internal linking – both at the article and website level.
+As soon as enough articles have been published, it is time to optimize the internal linking—both at the article and website levels.
 At the article level, site operators should automatically (semi) automatically draw their visitors’ attention to relevant articles; a shortlist at the end of the article is common.
 For WordPress, there are again several SEO plugins to choose from.
 It is also important to link suitable articles within texts, ideally with the right keyword as anchor text.

-Note: Using same words in anchor texts for the same URL site-wide can cause Over-optimization penalty, because of this situation, while using plugins for internal link creating, web site owners have to be careful.
-Using internal links in a natural and beneficial way is way much useful than automation.
+Note: Using same words in anchor texts for the same URL site-wide can cause Over-optimization penalty, because of this situation, while using plugins for internal link creating, website owners have to be careful.
+Using internal links in a natural and beneficial way is much useful than automation.